Arch9SK7/Wonder-Injector/README.md

 # Wonder-Injector
-NTR live save dumping and Pokemon/Wondercard injection for Pokemon Sun/Moon and Ultra Sun/Moon Requires you to be using NTR CFW or Mode 3 for old3ds.
+NTR live save dumping and Pokemon/Wondercard injection for Pokemon Sun/Moon and Ultra Sun/Moon Requires you to be using NTR CFW.
+(NEW3DS/2DS ONLY, OLD CONSOLE SUPPORT REMOVED)

 # Instructions to use this: